EricMartinezLabrin/xtreamui/README.md

 * sha1: "5F8A7643A9E7692108E8B40D0297A7A5E4423870"

 ### note,
-original install.py is from https://xtream-ui.com/install/install.py
+i forked this install.py is from https://xtream-ui.com/install/install.py
 btw, developer removed admin part from original install.py at begining of this year.
 you can compare my install.py with original one.